-- a.
-A permanent, underground irrigation system with a controller that meets EPA "WaterSense" criteria for use of local weather and landscape conditions to tailor watering schedules to actual conditions on the site; or - b.
-A temporary irrigation system that provides sufficient water to ensure that all trees and plants will become established. - 4.2.
+- 1. An underground irrigation system must be provided for all required landscape areas.
+All required landscaped areas must be provided with irrigation in accordance with one of the following 2 options: - a.
+A permanent irrigation system with a controller to tailor watering schedules to weather and site conditions; or - b.
+A temporary irrigation system that provides sufficient water to ensure that all trees and plants will become established. - 1.2.
 Irrigation systems must comply with all applicable building and plumbing codes.